schoolofcode-me/rest-api-course-book/domains-and-https/getting-an-ssl-certificate.md

 ## Copying the files into the server

 Log in to your DigitalOcean server via SSH.
-This can be done as we have already seen, using a console window or via the DigitalOcean control panel.
+This can be done as we have already seen, using a console window, or via the DigitalOcean control panel.

 Here, I will create two files.
 Make sure to replace the domain name for your own: